erashishmodi/C--Language/README.md

 Naming convetions
 =================
--->In .NET environment We should follow the following guideliness to name our entities.
+=>In .NET environment We should follow the following guideliness to name our entities.

 	(1) Namespace name must be in pascle case.( e.g namespace MyData).
 	(2) Type name also be in the pascle case. (e.g class MyDataClass).